backstage/backstage/plugins/notifications-backend/README.md

 Notes:

-- The `externalCallerSecret` is an workaround and will be probably replaced by proper use of JWT tokens.
+- The `externalCallerSecret` is an workaround, exclusive use of JWT tokens will probably be required in the future.
-- Sharing the same shared secret with the "auth.secret" option is not recommended
+- Sharing the same shared secret with the "auth.secret" option is not recommended.

 #### Authentication